Wednesday 12 October, 7.00pm until 9.00pm, The Studio, Cannon Street, Birmingham B2 5EP

 Do the much quoted statistics on women failing to reach the top of the ladder really merit a fight for equality, or does a narrow focus on the top corporate jobs miss the point that different people make different choices?
 Should we, at the very least, focus more on practical obstacles like the lack of child-care options, rather than conjuring up misogynist employers and blaming supposedly sexist attitudes?
 Do we need to examine workplace issues through the historical prism of gender and oppression at all?
 Indeed, is equality something we should be worried about at the moment?
 In the middle of a recession, with public sector cuts and new redundancies announced daily, is arguing for workplace equality a non-starter?
 Or will women have a fight on their hands to ensure job cuts don’t undo the progress made over the past few decades?
 Which way forward for women at work?

 chair, Institute of Equality and Diversity Practitioners

-judges coordinator, Debating Matters Competition; freelance journalist; co-founder, Birmingham Salon
+partnerships coordinator, Debating Matters Competition; freelance journalist; co-founder, Birmingham Salon

 Dr Nina Powell